martaperezcoca/se_project_spots/README.md

-# Triple Peaks Coffee Shop
+# Spots

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+This is the third project of the Software Engineering program at TripleTen.
+It was created using HTML, CSS, Figma and Media queries for mobile view.

 ## Project Description

-**Triple Peaks Coffee Shop** is the webside of a library coffee shop, it was design to allow users to look at the menu, make reservations online, learn, find inspiration by looking at recipies provided by the coffee shop.
+**Spots** is a photography website, it was design to allow users to upload their photographs, and share it with other users.
+Similar to Instagram, but much better.

 ### Project features